 iv.
 Annual review

 The Technical Guidance Committee (TGC) will organize and conduct annual reviews of the LTMS system in its entirety.
 Surveillance Panel chairmen are ex officio members of the TGC.
 The chairmen should prepare with their surveillance panel for these reviews.
 As part of this preparation, the surveillance panel together with the TMC will review data to determine if any laboratory or laboratories exhibit(s) unusual performance.
-Such unusual performance might include but not be limited to severity differences from other laboratories, poor relative precision, high invalid rates, etcetera.
+Such unusual performance might include but not be limited to severity differences from other laboratories, poor relative precision, high invalid rates, and etcetera.
 Concerns identified in LTMS data and in the LTMS process should be brought forward to the TGC annual review meetings.

+v.
+LTMS documentation

+It is very desirable that we have consistent documentation of LTMS for individual test types.
+Someone needing this information should be able to find it in an analogous place regardless of test type.

+Some aspects of LTMS are more permanent and more logically contained in the test method.
+As part of the test method, they are subject to revision by information letter.
+This includes definitions of new laboratories and new stands, specification of basic reference intervals, reference oil targets, and implications of exceeding LTMS limits.

+Other parts of LTMS definition are more transient.
+They might be subject to periodic update or tunable during the annual review.
+Changes are suggested by data and analyses.
+They are subject to the consensus and timing guidelines as specified in section K, below.
+These latter aspects should be documented in a compendium of test type specific LTMS parameters maintained by the Test Monitoring Center.
+They include reference oil standard deviations, limits for ei and Zi monitoring, and lambdas for Zi calculations.

 APPENDIX F